ubclaunchpad/ubc-degree-navigator/docs/pull_request_template.md

 #### Screenshot (if applicable)
 > This can be FE screenshot, DB screenshot, API call from network tab, etc.

+## How do I test
+> Provide breif steps on how to test these changes.
+1.

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code
 - [ ] I have resolved any merge conflicts